PostHog/posthog.com/contents/blog/best-open-source-ab-testing-tools.md

 Our A/B testing features, which we call our Experimentation suite, are complemented by other tools like [Feature Flags](/product/feature-flags), [Session Recording](/product/session-recording), [Heatmaps](/product/heatmaps), [User Paths](/product/user-paths) and more, making it one of the most comprehensive analytics platforms around – open source, or otherwise.

-[PostHog’s Experimentation suite](https://posthog.com/docs/user-guides/experimentation) allows you to flexibly test your hypotheses with up to three test variants.
-A control group is also assigned and PostHog will automatically estimate the number of users exposed, and we use Bayesian analysis to calculate the results and ensure they're significant.
+[PostHog’s Experimentation suite](https://posthog.com/docs/user-guides/experimentation) allows you to flexibly test your hypotheses.
+PostHog will automatically estimate the number of users exposed, and we use Bayesian analysis to calculate the results and ensure they're significant.

 ### Who is PostHog for?

 PostHog is a great choice for any team that wants a complete view of how people use their product.
 Not only is the testing functionality comprehensive, it’s tightly integrated with a complete product analytics suite – you don’t need any external tools.
-You can also [self-host PostHog](/signup/self-host), so data never leaves your infrastructure.

 ### Strengths